 Projects at our Mt Piper and Wallerawang power stations

-Should the test plant prove successful, Nu Rock will look to build a larger facility capable of manufacturing these products in a commercial quantity.
-If these plans are approved, the facility would look to employ up to twenty people and be set to use 250,000 tonnes of Mt Piper’s fly-ash each year.
+Should the test plant prove successful, Nu-Rock will look to build a larger facility capable of manufacturing these products in a commercial quantity.
+If these plans proceed, the facility would look to employ up to twenty people and be set to use 250,000 tonnes of Mt Piper’s fly-ash each year.

 Western Rail Coal Unloader